galuscakova/DAT130-2026/M4/SQL-6.md

-When the instructions say Session A / Session B
+When the instructions say Session A / Session B open two instances of MySQL Workbench and work in each of them separately.\
-Open:
-File → New Query Tab
+You can verify this by using SELECT CONNECTION_ID(); which should display different connection id in each instance.

-Each tab = one independent database session.
+Each MySQL Workbench instance = one independent database session.

 Also, first turn off autommit in MySQL (uncheck Query->Auto-Commit Transactions)